 They also have a large difference from the mean value in that particular lag distance.
 It’s positioned higher on the y-axis if the semivariance is high.
 As you probably noticed, the semivariance is smaller at closer distances and increases with larger lag distances.

 We are looking at all distance between 2 samples and their variability.
 A semi-variogram considers all points and their distance with variance.
 That’s why semi-variograms have so many points on it.
 Here’s a subset of the data set above to see all the different sets of points that are being plotted out in a semi-variogram.

 At sample points with close distances, the difference in values between points tend to be small.
 In other words, the semi-variance is small.

-But when sample point distances are farther away, the points being compared to one another are less likely to be similar.
+But when sample point distances are farther away, they are less likely to be similar.
 This means that the semi-variance becomes large.